 An Exercise of Prayer for Steward Leaders and Steward Boards

 Here is how they may sound in a group setting.
-I encourage you to pray through this with your family, your team, your co-workers, or even on your own, adjusting the wording to suit your situation.
+I encourage you to pray through this with your family, team, co-workers, or even on your own, adjusting the wording to suit your situation.

 The first is a prayer of Thanksgiving.
 We start with this because it helps keep us mindful that God is our Provider, and he does so abundantly.

-“Lord as we look at all that is before us that represents this ministry; the budget, our staff, our programs, our executive director, our board, our strategic plan, the clients we serve, the community in which we operate and the future to which you call us, we collectively right now surrender all of this back to you.
-Lord show us our ownership tendencies and expose our desire for control.
+“Lord, as we look at all that is before us that represents this ministry: the budget, our staff, our programs, our executive director, our board, our strategic plan, the clients we serve, the community in which we operate and the future to which you call us, we collectively right now surrender all of this back to you.
+Lord, show us our ownership tendencies and expose our desire for control.
 We confess that they will only get in the way of us truly being stewards of this ministry.

 The fourth is a prayer for Contentment.
 This is the one that might surprise us, and it may be the most powerful of the five.
-It reminds us that God always supplies all of our needs and that whatever he has provided is enough to do his will in our lives and the work to which he has called us.
+It reminds us that God always supplies our needs and that whatever he has provided is enough to do his will in our lives and the work he has called us.
 It keeps us from focusing on what we don’t have and yielding to the temptation to live with a scarcity mentality.

-Help us Lord to focus on all you’ve given us and keep us from a scarcity mindset.
+Help us, Lord, to focus on all you’ve given us and keep us from a scarcity mindset.
 Lord, and fill our hearts with contentment.
 You have brought us to a good place.
 You have blessed us abundantly.
-We have asked you to provide our needs and you have provided them.
-Lord even as we look to the future and seek to do new and exciting things, we pray you help us always operate from a profound sense of absolute contentment in not only all that you have provided but in who you are.
-Bless us Lord with that precious gift as we seek to be faithful stewards of your organization through our work.
+We have asked you to provide our needs, and you have provided them.
+Lord, even as we look to the future and seek to do new and exciting things, we pray You help us always operate from a profound sense of absolute contentment in not only all that You have provided but in who You are.
+Bless us, Lord, with that precious gift as we seek to be faithful stewards of your organization through our work.
 In Jesus name.”